-Zabbix is another open-source monitoring tool with a wide range of built-in monitoring capabilities, including support for SNMP, IPMI, JMX, and more.
+Zabbix is another open-source monitoring tool with many built-in monitoring capabilities, including SNMP, IPMI, JMX, and more support.
 It is a mature and well-established tool that has been developing for over a decade.

 - Zabbix has a rich set of alerting and reporting features.

-- It has a large and active community, which means many resources are available for learning and troubleshooting.
+- It has a large and active community, so many resources are available for learning and troubleshooting.